O&W Rail Trail/D&H Heritage Corridor

 Ashokan Rail Trail

-Planning, preliminary engineering design, and environmental review for the ART began in June 2016, and a Public Information Meeting was held on December 1, 2016 to discuss preliminary design concepts and information on the corridor (videos and presentation available below.)
-The Project is slated to begin construction in late 2017 and will include removal of the rail and remaining ties, drainage improvements, re-grading of the former railbed, installation of signage and fencing, development of trail amenities, and connection to three major trailheads, which are being designed and constructed by the DEP.
-The construction will include replacement of the destroyed Boiceville Trestle and replacement of the failed major culvert at Butternut Creek as well as measures to protect water quality in the Ashokan Reservoir.
+Planning, preliminary engineering design, and environmental review for the Ashokan Rail Trail began in June 2016 and construction is expected to be complete in October 2019.
+PLEASE BE AWARE THAT THE TRAIL IS CLOSED UNTIL CONSTRUCTION IS COMPLETE.
+Further construction will include replacement of the destroyed Boiceville Trestle and replacement of the failed major culvert at Butternut Creek as well as measures to protect water quality in the Ashokan Reservoir.
 The ART will also include interpretive signage regarding the history of the Ashokan Reservoir, Esopus Valley communities, U&D Railroad and Catskill Park.

 The Empire State Trail